-The increase in revenue of € 24.3 million, is due to activities belonging to the 2013 scope of consolidation, € 3.4 million, and to those acquired or developed in 2014 and 2015, € 20.9 million.
-We point out the acquisition of the company Polo Geriatrico Riabilitativo in the first half of 2015.
-This company manages two facilities operating in the field of care homes for the elderly/rehabilitation centres with 416 beds in use, as well as the acquisition of Argento Vivo, which has two elderly/rehabilitation centres and a polyclinic, with a total of 297 beds.
+The increase of $\notin$ 24.3 million is due to activities belonging to the 2013 scope of consolidation, $\notin$ 3.4 million in 2013, and to those acquired or developed in 2014 and 2015, $\notin$ 20.9 million.
+In particular, two events worth mentioning in the first half of 2015 are the acquisition of Polo Geriatrico Riabilitativo, which operates two facilities operating in the field of care homes for the elderly and rehabilitation centres with 416 beds, and the acquisition of Argento Vivo which manages two facilities consisting of a care home and a health centre, for a total of 297 beds.

-The consolidated EBITDA (earnings before amortisation/depreciation, write-downs and provisions) amounted to € 34.1 million versus € 28 million of the first six months of 2014.
-Contributions to this increase of € 6.1 million included € 1.4 million of activities belonging to the scope of consolidation of 2013 and € 4.7 million those acquired and/or developed in 2014 and 2015.
+Consolidated EBITDA (net income before amortisation, depreciation, write-downs and provisions) amounted to $\notin$ 34.1 million compared with $\notin$ 28 million in the first six months of 2014.
+Contributions to this increase of $\notin$ 6.1 million included $\notin$ 1.4 million of activities belonging to the scope of consolidation of 2013 and $\notin$ 4.7 million those acquired and/or developed in 2014 and 2015.

-Consolidated EBIT came to € 21.3 million, up by € 17.3 million on the same period last year.
+Consolidated EBIT decreased to $\in$ 21.3 million, compared with $\in$ 17.3 million in the same period last year.